groboclown/petronia/docs/extensions/api/core.extensions.api.md

 * Only instance triggering permitted
 * Public listening allowed

-A signal that an exception completed loading.
-Not guaranteed to be sent in the order that they were loaded.
+in the order that they were loaded.